Mammogram services at our Tanjong Pagar (Anson) clinic will be unavailable till further notice. We apologise for the inconvenience caused.

 What Is the Cost of Malaria Pills?

-At ATA Medical, we offer the following malaria medications, with prices as follows:
+At Singapore Women's Clinic, we offer the following malaria medications, with prices as follows:

 Medication Price*